 Paladin

-Paladin is a very forgiving Tank Job with an extra mitigation spell, which is great if you’re learning and use one at the wrong time.
+Paladin is a very forgiving Tank Job with an extra mitigation spell, which is great if you’re learning and using one at the wrong time.
 This extra option gives you a safety net of sorts, and it won’t annoy healers who assume tanks will use mitigation properly.
 Paladin also gives you Clemency, which you can spam to heal yourself.
 As a result, there’s a nice blend of defensive abilities — and a bit of utility.

 Warrior

 Warrior is the go-to FFXIV Job for beginners.
 You have invulnerability with the lowest cooldown among tanks.
 There’s self-healing using Bloodwhetting.
 And there’s even a burst window.
+Bloodwhetting returns health with each attack reduces damage taken, and activates a damage-absorption barrier.
+If you want to get into the Tank role, definitely start with Warrior.

 Healer Jobs Ranked Hardest to Easiest